yeela8g/KNN-Classifier-Server/README.md

 # Ex4 - Multi-threaded KNN server-client model
 ---
 ## Description
-The purpose of this repository is to implement KNN server in multi-threaded model who can treat clients simultaneously.
+The purpose of this repository is implementing KNN server in multi-threaded model for simultaneously clients treating.

 the server program input is:
 - port